inganathijacobs/Python-Fundamentals-2025/Day 18/notes.md

 ### Insert

-- can mix match values but have to specify column names
+- can mix match values( insert values not in order) but have to specify column names
 - INSERT INTO Tablename(value1,valu2,valu3)

 ## UPDATE AND delete